vsmid/rudimentary/rudimentary-api/src/main/java/hr/yeti/rudimentary/sql/README.md

 });
 ```
 ## Transaction rollback
-You can define exceptions for which transaction will or will not be rolled back by setting `Sql#tx` method's `rollbackOn` and `noRollbackOn` parameters .
+You can define exceptions for which transaction will or will not be rolled back by setting `Sql#tx` method's `rollbackOn` and `noRollbackOn` parameters.
 Exceptions defined in `noRollbackOn` parameter have greater priority than the ones defined in `rollbackOn` parameter.

 Below example shows how to perform rollback for all exceptions of type `java.lang.Exception` except  `java.io.FileNotFoundException`.
 ```java